-By 1905 there were 525 pupils.
-Boys and girls were encouraged by the Lord Mayor’s Gold Medal.
-Boys were schooled in woodwork, girls in needlework and domestic duties.
+The school flourished for many years, never reaching 900 but exceeding 500 pupils.
+Boys were particularly schooled in woodwork, girls in needlework and domestic duties.
 In 1916 Headmaster William Elston installed washrooms allowing children to shower and bathe.
-He also arranged for the Department to buy three houses on Mount Street from Robert Saunders, where a gymnasium was built in 1919.
+He also arranged for the Department to buy three houses on Mount Street, where a gymnasium was built in 1919.
 The school produced champion athletes in water polo and swimming.
-In 1921 the school was a “Copy Book School”, for having the only residential domestic science school of its kind in Australia.
-Promoted by Director of Education, Peter Board, it was an experiment in training girls to perform all forms of domestic duties.
+In 1921 Pyrmont Superior was a “Copy Book School”, as the only residential domestic science school in Australia.
+Promoted by the Director of Education, it was an experiment in training girls in all forms of domestic duties.

 The Lord Mayor, Protestant ministers and pastors all encouraged the children’s efforts, but this impressive institution fell victim to demography.
 Numbers dropped in the 1920s as houses were pulled down to make way for wool stores and flour mills.
 The exodus of prospering families drained Protestant families disproportionately, and Catholic parents insisted on sending their children to St Bede’s.
 A strong delegation campaigned to keep the school open, but the Government counted the pupils and closed it in 1933, sending the pupils to Ultimo school.